 2. Epoxy Type

-There are several types of epoxy, which also come with different prices:
+There are several types of epoxy, which also come with different prices.
+The resin flooring cost is a big factor here, as higher-quality resins make the flooring stronger and more durable.

 3. Floor Condition and Preparation